-This is my go-to pie crust for everything… from tarts to pumpkin pie to homemade chicken pot pie.
-It’s a foolproof recipe that always turns out great.
-There is something to be said about a dependable crust.
-And it lasts in the freezer really well.
+This is my go-to pie crust for pecan pie without corn syrup, from-scratch pumpkin pie, this Nantucket cranberry pie or this homemade vinegar pie.
+It's a foolproof recipe that always turns out great.

 - Flour - For the best results, use all-purpose flour.
 I like to buy my organic all-purpose flour in bulk from Azure Standard.
 Homesteading Hack: If you’re a first-time Azure Standard customer, use coupon code “HOMESTEADINGFAMILY15” at checkout for 15% off your order of $100 or more!

-- Butter (or Lard) – For the best pie crust, use half butter and half home-rendered lard (don’t be fooled by the hydrogenated lard from the grocery store!).
-The trick for a pie crust is super-cold fat.
-Don’t let your butter or lard come up to room temperature.
-Keep it in the refrigerator until it’s needed.
-If you don’t have lard, use all butter.
+- Fat - While this is a recipe for an all-butter crust, we also realize some of you may want to use half butter and half lard.
+We don't always add lard; it really just depends on what we need to use up in the pantry or freezer.
+Ultimately, the trick for a flaky pie crust is super-cold fat.
+Don't let your butter or lard come up to room temperature.
+Keep it in the refrigerator until it's needed.

 - Ice Water (+Vinegar) - Using ice water for your crust helps keep the butter cold.
 I like to get my ice water ready before I start making the dough so it has time to get extra cold.
 Homesteading Hack: Add a splash of distilled white vinegar to your water before adding to the pie crust.
 Trust me!